UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Experimental Results

 \subsection{Experimental set up}

-\paragraph{Datasets} Two datasets were considered.
-The first consists of artificial $256\times256$ pixel Shepp-Logan phantom~\cite{shepp1974fourier} brain images and was used for ablations.
+\paragraph{\sffamily Datasets} Two datasets were considered.
+The first consists of artificial $256\times256$ pixel Shepp-Logan phantom~\citep{shepp1974fourier} brain images and was used for ablations.
 Given the data's simple nature, ablations were performed in the extremely low measurement settings of 5- and 20-view sinograms.
 We tuned hyperparameters on 5 validation images and evaluated performance on 5 test images.
-The second dataset, used for UncertaINR baseline comparisons, contains $512\times512$ pixel abdominal CT scan images, provided by the Mayo Clinic for the 2016 Low-Dose CT AAPM Grand Challenge~\cite{mccollough2017low}.
-Three validation images and 8 test images were used to generate noisy 60- and 120-view sinograms\footnote{Gaussian noise was added to achieve a 40dB SNR relative to the original, noiseless sinogram.}
+The second dataset, used for UncertaINR baseline comparisons, contains $512\times512$ pixel abdominal CT scan images, provided by the Mayo Clinic for the 2016 Low-Dose CT AAPM Grand Challenge~\citep{mccollough2017low}.
+3 validation images and 8 test images were used to generate noisy 60- and 120-view sinograms\footnote{Gaussian noise was added to achieve a 40dB SNR relative to the original, noiseless sinogram.}

-\paragraph{Performance Metrics} Four metrics were used: \textit{peak-signal-to-noise ratio} (PSNR), \textit{signal-to-noise ratio} (SNR), \textit{negative log-likelihood} (NLL), and \textit{expected calibration error} (ECE). \textbf{PSNR} and \textbf{SNR} are common measures of predictive accuracy, whose equations we present in Appendix~\ref{sec:metrics_appendix}. \textbf{NLL} is a common probabilistic model quality metric, assessing both predictive accuracy and uncertainty calibration.
-Under the assumption of an independent Gaussian model, each pixel $(x,y)$ is sampled from a Gaussian distribution with the ground truth pixel value $f^*(x,y)$ as mean and calculated predicted variance of pixel responses, $\hat{\sigma}^2(x,y)$ from (\ref{eqn:var_img}), as variance.
+\paragraph{\sffamily Performance Metrics} We assessed reconstructed image samples $ \{f_{\nn_n} \}_{n=1}^N$ via four metrics: \textit{peak-signal-to-noise ratio} (PSNR), \textit{signal-to-noise ratio} (SNR), \textit{negative log-likelihood} (NLL), and \textit{expected calibration error} (ECE). \textbf{\sffamily PSNR} and \textbf{\sffamily SNR} are common measures of predictive accuracy, whose equations we present in Appendix~\ref{sec:metrics_appendix}. \textbf{\sffamily NLL} is a common probabilistic model quality metric, assessing both predictive accuracy and uncertainty calibration.
+Under the assumption of an independent Gaussian model, each pixel's averaged prediction $\hat f(x,y)$ (Eq.~\ref{eqn:avg_img}) is sampled from a Gaussian distribution with the ground truth pixel value $f^*(x,y)$ as mean and calculated predicted variance of pixel responses, $\hat{\sigma}^2(x,y)$ from Eq.~\ref{eqn:var_img}, as variance.
 The NLL is the negative log-likelihood of the pixel values under this model,

-Ideally, the model maximizes the likelihood, meaning NLL is minimized when $f_\nn(x,y) = f^*(x,y)$ for all $(x,y)$ and variance $\hat{\sigma}^2(x,y)$ is small.
+Ideally, the model maximizes the likelihood, meaning NLL is minimized when $\hat f(x,y) = f^*(x,y)$ for all $(x,y)$ and variance $\hat{\sigma}^2(x,y)$ is small.